 The Philosophy Department strives to introduce students to influential historical and vibrant contemporary philosophical work.
 In so doing the Department stresses certain intellectual values traditionally associated with the discipline: breadth of outlook, rigorous argument, imagination, consistency, systematicity, and the dialectical interplay of different minds.
 It thereby contributes to the liberal arts education of all students taking its courses, helping students better understand how the world is, who they are, and what they should do.
 At the same time, it provides majors with the basis for graduate study in philosophy as well as related fields, such as linguistics, psychology, politics, and religion.
 The Department also provides its majors with a springboard for training in a variety of professional fields, such as law, bioethics, environmental policy, education, social work, technology, international affairs, and business.

-Students completing the major in Philosophy will have gained
+Students completing the major in Philosophy will have gained:

 Students who major in the department's program undertake, and succeed in, a variety of endeavors upon graduating.
 Those who wish to do graduate work are well prepared for it.
 Others pursue professional programs in such fields as law, education, media studies, business, public administration, divinity, and even medicine and public health.
-Without further education, many Philosophy graduates add their own energy and good sense to the abilities developed in them by the study of philosophy, and find rewarding positions in business, in the arts, in journalism, and in government.
+Without further education, many Philosophy graduates add their own energy and good sense to the abilities developed in them by the study of philosophy, and find rewarding positions in business, in the arts, in journalism, technology, and in government.
 Virtually any career that requires clear thinking, intellectual creativity, good command of language, and a perspective on competing values and systems of belief provides opportunities for a graduate in Philosophy.
 But equally important is the value of an education that develops a reflective understanding of ourselves, and of our experience of the world and of others.